hadertjou/BezierPath/README.md

 Add Bezier and point classes.

-Create points and use Bezier::addPoint() method to add to Bezier object.
+Create points and use addPoint() method to add to Bezier object.
 Or create two equal length vectors with X values and Y values and use addPointsXY().

 adddPointsXY2() will take two int arrays.